smashkoala/CarND-Advanced-Lane-Lines/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 The lane detection process takes place in `find_lanes()` function in `lane_detect.py` (code line from 135 to 224).
 It takes a histogram of the bottom half of the image to find the peaks of the left and right lines.
 These become the starting points for the left and right lines.
 With these starting points, it creates windows on both left and right lines.
 The width of the windows is 200 pix, and the height of the windows is 80 pix.
-Within this window, it collects all pixel positions which are none-zero.
-It checks if 50 pix or more of none-zero pixels are included.
-If the window contain 50 pix or more, the center of the window is changed to the mean of none-zero pixel positions when the window slides upward.
+Within these windows, it collects all positions which are none-zero pixels.
+It checks if 50 pix or more of none-zero pixels are included in one window.
+If the window contains 50 pix or more, the center of the window is changed to the mean of none-zero pixel positions when the window slides upward.
 With these pixel positions, it fits a second order polynomial to find the lane lines.
 The following image show how this process works.

 ![alt text][image5]